ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 #### PARTITION BY

 `PARTITION BY` — The [partitioning key](/docs/en/engines/table-engines/mergetree-family/custom-partitioning-key.md).
 Optional.
-In most cases you don't need partition key, and in most other cases you don't need partition key more granular than by months.
+In most cases, you don't need a partition key, and if you do need to partition, generally you do not need a partition key more granular than by month.
 Partitioning does not speed up queries (in contrast to the ORDER BY expression).
 You should never use too granular partitioning.
-Don't partition your data by client identifiers or names (instead make client identifier or name the first column in the ORDER BY expression).
+Don't partition your data by client identifiers or names (instead, make client identifier or name the first column in the ORDER BY expression).

 For partitioning by month, use the `toYYYYMM(date_column)` expression, where `date_column` is a column with a date of the type [Date](/docs/en/sql-reference/data-types/date.md).
 The partition names here have the `"YYYYMM"` format.